Neurotoxicity

 Hawaii Bill SB671 Proposes Ban on Certain Dangerous Pesticides on State Lands

-Hawaii is advancing legislation (SB671) to ban the use of glyphosate, dicamba, and other "dangerous pesticides" on all state-owned lands and facilities.
-This signals a shift toward stricter local pesticide management that will require contractors to adopt alternative substances for state-managed infrastructure and landscaping.
+Hawaii is advancing legislation to ban glyphosate, dicamba, and other high-profile pesticides on all state-owned lands and facilities.
+This move signals a shift toward stricter localized chemical management that will require contractors to adopt alternative substances for state-managed infrastructure and landscaping.

 capitol.hawaii.govUnited StatesUnited States